Pieter le Grange

 Lieutenant General Pieter Andries Le Grange SSAG SM52 (born 15 September 1916) was a South African Air Force officer, who served as Chief of Staff Personnel from 1974 to 1977.

 Air Force career

-Le Grange joined the South African Air Defence Force in 1937 and participated in the Second World War by serving as Adjutant 2 Squadron in Italy and in Sicily.
+Le Grange joined the South African Air Defence Force in 1937, after a short stint in the Special Service Battalion, and participated in World War II by serving as Adjutant 2 Squadron in Italy and in Sicily.
 Adjutant 2 Squadron in the Korean War.
 In 1974, he acted as Director General Personnel.
-Chief of Staff Personnel from 1 May 1974-30 Sep 1977.
+Chief of Staff Personnel from 1 May 1974–30 Sep 1977 on which date he retired.